 The proposed ordinance adds Article IX to Chapter 5 of the Municipal Code to impose a level of maintenance responsibility upon the owners of commercial and/or residential property.
 In doing so, this ordinance makes it unlawful and a public nuisance for such properties to be maintained in an unclean condition or a blighted condition.
-This includes vacant properties, which will also be subject to a registration requirement.
 Commercial or residential properties found to be in violation of this ordinance may be abated pursuant to the procedures established in the ordinance with unpaid costs resulting in a lien on the property, in addition to other penalties and sanctions.